AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/B-U585I-IOT02A-BG96.md

 ### Start developement using samples

 !!!
 Note
-    This part is optional, if you go through the [use an already built binary](#use-an-already-built-binary) part you can go to the [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server).
+    This step is optional.
+If you've gone through the [Use an already built binary](#use-an-already-built-binary) step, you can go to [Connecting to the LwM2M Server](#connecting-to-the-lwm2m-server) right away.

 #### Step 1: Cloning the Anjay FreeRTOS client repository